-We say that $S \subseteq \operatorname{GF}(p)^n$ is an $\varepsilon$ -bias probability space if a uniformly selected sequence in S has bias at most $\varepsilon$ with respect to any non-zero linear combination over $\operatorname{GF}(p)$ .
-(Whenever such a space is efficiently constructible, it yields a corresponding $\varepsilon$ -biased generator.)
-We mention that the LFSR construction, outlined in Sec.
-5.2.1, generalizes to $\operatorname{GF}(p)$ and yields an $\varepsilon$ -bias probability space of size (at most) $p^{2e}$ , where $e = \lceil \log_p(n/\varepsilon) \rceil$ .
-Such constructions can be used in applications that generalize those in Sec.
-5.2.2.
+We say that $S \subseteq GF(p)^n$ is an ε -bias probability space if a uniformly selected sequence in S has bias at most ε with respect to any non-zero linear combination over GF(p).
+(Whenever such a space is efficiently constructible, it yields a corresponding ε -biased generator.)
+We mention that the LFSR construction, outlined in Section 5.2.1 and analyzed in Exercise 5.9, generalizes to GF(p) and yields an ε -bias probability space of size (at most) p^{2e} , where $e = \lceil \log_p(n/\varepsilon) \rceil$.
+Such constructions can be used in applications that generalize those in Section 5.2.2.